A Way Abroad Logo

 The ultimate resource for women dreaming of a life abroad

-5 Great Places to Teach English in Panama
+An Insider's Guide on How to Teach English in Panama

 write for us!

-General Requirements to teach in Panama:
+Requirements to Teach English in Panama

 • 120-hour TEFL or TOEFL certification